ansys/pyaedt/doc/source/EDBAPI/NetsEdb.rst

 Net properties
 --------------
-The following class is the container of data management for nets.
+The following class is the container of data management for nets, extended nets and differential pairs.

 .. currentmodule:: pyaedt.edb_core.edb_data.nets_data